Deutsche Bank and Google agree multi-year, strategic partnership

-FRANKFURT, July 7 (Reuters) - Deutsche Bank said on Tuesday it has agreed a strategic, multi-year partnership with Google to give the German lender access to cloud services and drive innovation in technology-based financial products for clients.
+FRANKFURT (Reuters) - Deutsche Bank (DBKGn.DE) said on Tuesday it has agreed a strategic, multi-year partnership with Google (GOOGL.O) to give the German lender access to cloud services and drive innovation in technology-based financial products for clients.

+Earlier this year, Deutsche invited bids from Google, Microsoft (MSFT.O), and Amazon (AMZN.O) to overhaul the bank’s outdated and fragmented technology networks.

+The deal is part of a 13 billion euro ($14.70 billion)technology investment Deutsche has planned up to 2022 as it restructures to recover from years of losses.

 A source familiar with the matter told Reuters that Deutsche Bank expects the partnership to generate more than 1 billion euros ($1.13 billion) in accumulated earnings before income and tax (EBIT) over the next ten years.